Mountain-Hydrology-Research-Group/snow-hydrology/modules/module1.md

  E. I argue that sublimation saves the snowpack more than it reduces it.
 Why would I say this?
 Do you agree or disagree?
 Use the specific and latent heats in lab 1-2 to make your argument.

- ### Problem 2: Course Project Selection

-Initial Project proposal (Due January 16) - Please write a few sentences stating the research question you would like to explore.
-If you would like to work with a partner, include the name of your partner, or specify you will be doing the project alone.
-Describe the concept you want to explore and the measurements (dataset) you want to use. **If you have questions about the project, now is the time to talk to the instructor.**

 ---